home-assistant/home-assistant.io/source/_integrations/device_tracker.mqtt.markdown

   description: The payload that represents the home state for the device.
   required: false
   type: string
-  default: `home`
+  default: 'home'
 payload_not_home:
   description: The payload that represents the not home state for the device.
   required: false
   type: string
-  default: `not_home`
+  default: 'not_home'
 payload_custom:
-  description: A dictionary to map payload values to custom zones (e.g. not `home` and `not_home`).
+  description: A dictionary to map payload values to custom zones (e.g. not 'home' and 'not_home').
 The keys are the payloads and the values are the corresponding locations that the payload represents.
   required: false
   type: list
 {% endconfiguration %}